Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 Special experience at Katori Jingu Shrine (image)

-Experience the culture, history, nature, and people of Sawara through the entire town
+A trip to experience the culture, history, nature, and people of Sawara as a whole town

-We introduced " Sawara Shokecho Hotel NIPPONIA " as a recommended place to stay in Sawara, Chiba.
-The guest rooms are filled with a sense of the past, the food is prepared using local ingredients, and the precious cultural assets that have spun the history of Sawara will give you a taste of the charm that can Sawara be experienced in Sawara.
+We have introduced the Sawara Shokecho Hotel NIPPONIA, a recommended place to stay in Sawara, Chiba.
+The guest rooms are filled with a sense of the past, the food is prepared using local ingredients, and you can experience the charm that can only be experienced in Sawara through the precious cultural assets that have spun the history of the town.

 AOI" building